Nexmo/station/_documentation/verify/building-blocks/trigger-next-verification-process.md

 # Trigger next verification process

 Trigger the next verification in the process.
-This can be used if a user has previously indicated they prefer to recieve a code via text-to-speech.
+This can be used if a user has previously indicated they prefer to receive a code via text-to-speech.

 ```tabbed_examples
 source: '_examples/verify/building-blocks/trigger-next-verification-process'